MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/acquisitions-report.md

 You can optionally filter the results by gender and/or age group, as well as by custom campaign ID.

+> [!NOTE]
+> You can also programmatically retrieve this data by using the [get app acquisition funnel data](../monetize/get-acquisition-funnel-data.md) method in our [analytics REST API](../monetize/access-analytics-data-using-windows-store-services.md).

 ## Markets